Plutonomicon/cardano-transaction-lib/doc/side-by-side-CTL-and-Plutus-comparison.md

 validator as part of the `lookups` by ourselves.

+### The `grab` contract

-The Plutus `grab` example takes all the UTxOs locked by the on-chain contract that always validate a transaction, and spend them to get all in the wallet of the user running the example.
+The Plutus `grab` example takes all the UTxOs locked by the on-chain contract that always validates a transaction, and spends them to get all in the wallet of the user running the example.
 This isn't a problem as the example is intended to run inside a Plutus `EmulatorTrace` in a local toy environment.